 - E-waste Is Still Valuable: Recoverable materials such as copper, aluminum, gold, silver, plastic and ferrous metals all hold value.
 Conserve natural resources and the energy needed to produce new electronics by finding a new option to dispose or utilize your old electronics.

 Consider Donating Your Technology

 More than likely, your businesses technology could be useful to someone your community.
 Organizations must wipe technology to industry regulation before donating.
 Research organizations that will take older electronics and refurbish them back into use.
-Here at CompuOne, we donate our old IT to an organization who then either refurbishes it for children in San Diego or recycles it as e-waste.
+Here at CompuOne, we donate our old IT to an organization who then either refurbishes it or recycles it as e-waste.

 Recycle Your Obsolete IT Assets

 Recycling e-waste is environmentally friendly and a privacy protector.
 Wipe business technology prior to recycling, according to industry and regulation standards.
 When recycling e-waste it is important to use certified recyclers.
 Certified e-waste recyclers break down every piece of technology and gather recoverable materials which then will be put back into use.